 |--||2.1 mi.
 East of Central Freeport|

-Visitors can explore some other worthwhile local landmarks close to Freeport.
+Travelers will explore some other intriguing landmarks close to Freeport.

-Many travelers choose to visit Grand Bahama Labyrinth.
-It can be found at Garden of the Groves and located in Garden of the Groves, East-Northeast of Freeport.
+One popular destination is Grand Bahama Labyrinth.
+It is found within Garden of the Groves and located in Garden of the Groves, East-Northeast of Freeport.
 The Labyrinth is open daily from 9:00 a.m. to 5:00 p.m., except on Fridays when it stays open until 10:00 p.m.

 |Grand Bahama Labyrinth||Monument||6.7 mi.
 East-Northeast of Central Freeport||Grand Bahama Island|

-Do you like spending time outside?
+Do you enjoy spending time outdoors?
 You may be happy to find out that the area has some nature preserves available.

-BNT Rand Nature Centre is a great nature preserve located in northern Freeport.
+BNT Rand Nature Centre is a popular nature preserve found in northern Freeport.
 Tourists in the Bahamas will not want to miss a chance to explore the BNT Rand Nature Centre, a calming and peaceful depiction of the natural side of the island nation.

 |BNT Rand Nature Centre||Nature Sanctuary/Wildlife Reserve||1.4 mi.
 East of Downtown Freeport||Grand Bahama Island|

-Visitors can spend some time in the local park, or a botanical garden in and around Freeport.
+Guests can spend some time in a park, as well as a botanical garden in and around Freeport.

-The parks and gardens available are summarized here:
+The parks and gardens worth considering are listed directly below.